Cristal32/recruitment_platform/README.md

 ### 2. App layout

-The frontend layout is composed of different blocs, following the MVC design pattern as well.
+The frontend layout is composed of different blocs, following the MVC pattern as well.

 * The code for each interface is contained within a **component**, along with its html, css and ts files.
 * Since we're using typescript which is a staticly typed language, we can define in a **model** layer, the different entities already establshed in our backend.